top of page

 For every one that useth milk is unskilful in the word of righteousness: for he is a babe.

-• A man of full age is able to discern good from evil and knows not to make the portraits of people and creatures:
+• A man of full age in the faith is able to discern good from evil and knows not to make the portraits of people and creatures:

 Heb 5:14